This post may contain affiliate links. Please read my disclosure.

 You’ll need 4 cod fillets for this recipe.
 I used Pacific cod fillets with the skin removed.

-The cod is cooked with 2 tablespoons of white miso paste.
+The cod is cooked with white miso paste.
 This is a type of miso where the soybeans are fermented with rice.
 It has a mild, sweet and umami flavor.

 For additional flavor, you’ll need 1 tablespoon of mirin, which is a sweet Japanese rice wine.
 If you don’t have any mirin, you can try substituting dry sherry.